cullophid/barely-functional/README.md

 ```

 ### match :: RegExp -> String -> [String | void 0]
-Tests a regular expression agains a string and returns a list of matches.
+Tests a regular expression against a string and returns a list of matches.

 ```js
 _.match(/a./, 'falafel')